dmcginley/project1_yoga_site/README.md

 <https://en.wikipedia.org/wiki/Yoga>

 ### Icons
 - [Material Icons](https://developers.google.com/fonts/docs/material_icons) - The icons in the card section were taken from Google's Material Icons.
-I downloaded the svg and used inside img tags.
+I downloaded the SVG and used it inside img tags.

 - [Boxicons](https://boxicons.com/) - The icons in the footer were taken from Boxicons.
-I downloaded the svg code and pasted it in, to try get everything smaller on the site to try and help with loading speeds.
+I downloaded the SVG code and pasted it in, to try to get everything smaller on the site to try and help with loading speeds.

-- [Bootstrap Icons](https://icons.getbootstrap.com/) - The star icons on the video page are from Bootstrap, also using the svg code, rather than the images.
+- [Bootstrap Icons](https://icons.getbootstrap.com/) - The star icons on the video page are from Bootstrap, also using the SVG code, rather than the images.

 ### Images and Videos
 The images and photos used on the site are from [Pexels.com](https://www.pexels.com/)